david-smejkal/wiki2txt/README.md

 # wiki2txt
 A tool to extract plain (unformatted) text, redirects, links and categories from `wikidumps` (https://dumps.wikimedia.org/enwiki/).
-Designed to prepare "digestible food" (clean data) for AI training software.<br />
+Designed to prepare clean training data for AI training / Machine Learning software.<br />

 Written in Python, utilizes `lxml` SAX (easy on memory) parser and leans heavily on the powers of the `re` library.<br /><br />
 ![wiki2txt demo](https://smejkal.software/img/wiki2txt-demo.gif)